- What to Know about Buying Rental Property

 Ask to know what you are paying for.

 Property Management Company

 You won’t get white-glove service – it doesn’t exist.
 Simply look at how much they get paid.

 However, you can find people with strong communication skills and an online system to track costs that will keep the stress off your back.
 Some questions to ask potential management companies are:

 - What are the terms of the agreement?

 - How much do they charge you to find a tenant or resign a lease?

 However, we saved 1% by getting paid on the 23rd of the month instead of the 9th.
-I saved an additional 1% by getting my statements online.
-This increased the Cash on Cash by 2.25%!
+I kept an additional 1% by getting my statements online.
+It increased the cash-on-cash return by 2.25%!